#KendallJenner And #ASAPRocky Are Dating, Ready To Go Public?

 “There’s no gold digging or opportunism going on,” the source continued.
 “They have a really strong mutual respect for each other and their relationship is extremely healthy.
 Kendall and Rakim are really excited about building a future together, and they are in a really good place.”

-Kendall Jenner has been infamously private with her personal life in the years since she and her family began starring on Keeping Up With the Kardashians and during an interview in 2015, she explained why.
+Kendall Jenner has been infamously private with her personal life in the years since she and her family began starring on Keeping Up with the Kardashians, and during an interview in 2015, she explained why.

 “It’s not always easy, but I don’t know, I just like to keep my private life private,” Kendall Jenner said during a chat with Entertainment Tonight.
 “I try my best, but at the same time, I try not to let being out with someone affect my everyday life.
 Like, if I want to go out and grab a smoothie with a friend who’s a male, I’m not gonna let the paparazzi stop me from doing that and living my life and just being a normal person.”